potoshk/potos-docs/docs/develop/config.md

 On-chain configuration includes the genesis block and system settings.

 - `config.genesis`: The genesis block configuration file must be **consistent across all nodes within the group** and **cannot be altered after the chain is initialized**.
 Even if the genesis block configuration is changed after the chain initialization, the new settings will not take effect; the system will continue to use the genesis configuration from the time of chain initialization.
-- System configurations in UBCOS are managed within the built-in precompiled contracts, including system parameter management, consensus node management, permission management, and balance management.
+- System configurations in FISCO BCOS are managed within the built-in precompiled contracts, including system parameter management, consensus node management, permission management, and balance management.

 ### 1.1 Genesis Block Configuration